whalehub/awesome-stars/README.md

 ## Ruby

+- [motor-admin/motor-admin](https://github.com/motor-admin/motor-admin) - Deploy a no-code admin panel for any application in less than a minute.
+Search, create, update, and delete data entries, create custom actions, and build reports.
 - [standardnotes/syncing-server](https://github.com/standardnotes/syncing-server) - [Deprecated: Use our new Node server: https://github.com/standardnotes/syncing-server-js]
 - [knazarov/homebrew-qemu-virgl](https://github.com/knazarov/homebrew-qemu-virgl) - A homebrew tap for qemu with support for 3d accelerated guests
 - [syntruth/Dice-Bag](https://github.com/syntruth/Dice-Bag) - A ruby-based dice library to handle generating a wide variety of dice rolls based on given string formats.